 The Disclosure and Barring Service website provides an umbrella body search facility where you can search for organisations who can process DBS checks on your behalf.

-A number of Voluntary Action Leeds (VAL) members act as umbrella bodies for processing DBS disclosure checks on behalf of other voluntary organisations, including:
+A number of Voluntary Action Leeds (VAL) members act as umbrella bodies for processing DBS disclosure checks on behalf of other voluntary organisations, for example:

 (NB: If you are a VAL member providing DBS checks, please get in touch to be added to this list).